30 Health Mistakes You're Making in Public

 The Rx: Don't barricade yourself indoors.
 To avoid coming down with common bugs, be conscientious about washing your hands or using hand sanitizer before you eat or drink.
 If you've touched public surfaces like door handles, try not to touch your face before you can clean up.

 Another benefit to our gradual conversion to a cashless society: When Chinese researchers tested 38 ATMs in downtown Taipei, they found that each key contained an average of 1,200 germs, including E. coli and cold and flu viruses.
 The "enter" key is a particularly popular microbe hangout.

-The Remedy Rx: When you use the ATM, hit the keys with your knuckle or slap on some hand sanitizer when you're done.
+The Rx: When you use the ATM, hit the keys with your knuckle or slap on some hand sanitizer when you're done.